nadendlasrikanth/gettingandcleaningdata/codebook.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-create tidydata set as a txt file created with write.table() using row.name=FALSE as output.
+tidydata set as a txt file created with write.table() using row.name=FALSE as output.

 Intially we need to setwd() to local directory of data downloaded.
 Then run run_analysis.R script to get approrpiate output mentioned above.